AICAN-Research/H2G-Net/README.md

 We propose a cascaded convolutional neural network for semantic segmentation of breast cancer tumours from whole slide images (WSIs).
 It is a two-stage design.
 In the first stage (detection stage), we apply a patch-wise classifier across the image which produces a tumour probability heatmap.
 In the second stage (refinement stage), we merge the resultant heatmap with a low-resolution version of the original WSI, before we send it to a new convolutional autoencoder that produces a final segmentation of the tumour ROI.

+Other useful scripts and tips for importing/exporting predictions/annotations to/from QuPath <-> FastPathology can be found in the [NoCodeSeg](https://github.com/andreped/NoCodeSeg) repository.

 **NOTE: This repository is currently in construction!
 More to be added!!**

 ## Citation